-The purpose of this program (formerly Type 73 Certification) is to enable students that have a prior master's degree in counseling or a related area to meet licensure/endorsement requirements for the Educator’s License with a School Counselor Endorsement in the state of Illinois.
+The purpose of this program (formerly Type 73 Certification) is to enable students with a prior master's degree in counseling or a related area with a current Licensure as either Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC) to meet licensure/endorsement requirements for the Illinois Professional Educator License (PEL) with a School Counselor endorsement (PK to age 22).

 Program-Specific Admission Requirements